tobefranklyspeaking/conscious-withdrawal-ecommerce/README.md

 - [ ] Update tests as appropriate.

 ---
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue to discuss what you would like to change.

 Contact Frank by navigating to https://github.com/tobefranklyspeaking